ssciwr/mease-hpc-setup/docs/index.md

 This asks for 30mins with 1 cpu, 1 RTX2080 GPU, and 64GB of ram.
 Other GPU types available are listed in [this table](https://wiki.bwhpc.de/e/BwForCluster_MLS%26WISO_Production_Hardware#Coprocessor_Nodes)

+(Note not all of the system RAM is available, e.g. if the machine has 64gb the most you can ask for is around 60gb)

 If you don't mind which type of GPU you get, you can simply use

 ```